Historic, anxious handover as Afghanistan swears in new leader

 Abdullah remained in Afghanistan during the years of war as a close confidant to the anti-Soviet and later anti-Taliban fighter Ahmad Shah Massoud, an ethnic Tajik commander who was assassinated in 2001.

-If Ghani and Abdullah can work together well, they could help bridge longstanding ethnic and political divides in Afghanistan, although skeptics fear the coalition will inevitably be caught up in power struggles and rivalries between entrenched interests.
+If Ghani and Abdullah can work together well, they could help bridge longstanding ethnic and political divides in Afghanistan, although sceptics fear the coalition will inevitably be caught up in power struggles and rivalries between entrenched interests.
+(Editing by Maria Golovnina, Aidan Martindale and Mark Trevelyan)